The Russia Investigations: Trump Says His Answers For Mueller Are Done. Now What?

 Proving what Trump was thinking when he acted is one reason why the "obstruction of justice" track of the Russia imbroglio is as fraught as "collusion" track for Mueller's office.

-Prosecutors would need to establish the president, for example, intended to frustrate the investigation when he asked then-FBI Director James Comey to lay off then-national security adviser Mike Flynn, or when Trump fired Comey.
+Prosecutors would need to establish that the president, for example, intended to frustrate the investigation when he asked then-FBI Director James Comey to lay off then-national security adviser Mike Flynn or when Trump fired Comey.

 Trump's attorneys say he wasn't acting maliciously and, more broadly, that he virtually cannot commit the crime of obstruction of justice.
 Trump's powers under the Constitution give him the privilege to fire anyone he likes in the executive branch, they argue.